Umayanga98H/USD_LKR_forecasting/data/processed.md

-## Combined Dataset Date Range and Overlap
+## Processed Dataset: usd_lkr_gold_cleaned.csv

-The USD/LKR exchange rate dataset and the gold price dataset are merged on an inner join basis, retaining only dates present in both sources.
+This file is the cleaned and merged output of the data cleaning notebook, combining the three raw USD/LKR exchange rate files and the gold price dataset into a single time-indexed table.
+The two sources were parsed to a consistent date format, sorted chronologically, deduplicated, and joined on matching dates using an inner join, retaining only dates present in both datasets.

-Within the common date range of 2 January 1975 to 16 April 2026, the USD/LKR dataset contributes 12,819 rows and the gold dataset contributes 13,100 rows.
-After merging on matching dates, the final combined dataset contains 12,680 rows, representing approximately 98.9% of the USD/LKR data and 96.8% of the gold data.
-The small reduction reflects non-overlapping trading/public holidays between the Sri Lankan and global gold markets, where one market was open while the other was closed.
+The resulting dataset contains 12,680 rows spanning 2 January 1975 to 16 April 2026, with eight columns: `lkr_close`, `lkr_open`, `lkr_high`, `lkr_low`, `gold_open`, `gold_high`, `gold_low`, and `gold_close`.
+There are no missing values in the final dataset.
+This file serves as the foundation for the exploratory data analysis and feature engineering stages of the project.